Gornel/Overworld/README.md

 *	MonoDevelop
 *	Photoshop CS6

-Do not use additional software for any assets or files contained in this repository.
+Do not use additional software to create or modify any assets or files contained in this repository.